rough68fish/my-cli-project/README.md

 # My CLI Project

 This project is a command line interface (CLI) tool that provides various functionalities through a simple command line interface.
+The project is written in TypeScript and includes utilities for handling requirements in Markdown and Excel formats.

 ## Installation